Bre-X: Aftermath

-By May, Bre-X faced a number of lawsuits and angry investors who had lost billions.
-Among the major losers were three Canadian public sector organizations: The Ontario Municipal Employees Retirement Board (loss of $45 million), the Caisse de dépôt et placement du Québec, the Quebec Public Sector Pension fund ($70 million), and the Ontario Teachers' Pension Plan ($100 million).
-There was fallout in the Canadian financial sector also; the fraud proved a major embarrassment for Peter Munk, the head of Barrick Gold, as well as for the then-head of the Toronto Stock Exchange (resulting in his ousting by 1999), and began a tumultuous realignment of the Canadian stock exchanges.
+Among the major investors were three Canadian public sector organizations: The Ontario Municipal Employees Retirement Board (loss of $45 million), the Caisse de dépôt et placement du Québec, the Quebec Public Sector Pension fund (loss of $70 million), and the Ontario Teachers' Pension Plan (loss of $100 million).
+The fraud also proved a major embarrassment for Peter Munk, the head of Barrick Gold, as well as for the then-head of the Toronto Stock Exchange, resulting in his ousting by 1999.

-Bre-X declared bankruptcy on November 5, 1997 although some of its subsidiaries continued until 2003.
+On November 5, 1997, Deloitte was appointed as Trustee in Bankruptcy.

-Walsh moved to the Bahamas in 1998, still professing his innocence.
-Two masked gunmen broke into his home in Nassau, tying him up, and threatened to shoot him unless he turned over all his money.
-The incident ended peacefully but three weeks later, on June 4, 1998, Walsh died of a brain aneurysm.
+Walsh and his wife moved to the Bahamas in April 1996, allegedly to be away from the public, where they purchased a multimillion-dollar colonial estate.
+In May 1998, two masked gunmen broke into his home in Nassau, tying him up, and threatened to shoot him unless he turned over all his money.
+The incident ended peacefully but three weeks later, on June 4, 1998, Walsh died of a brain aneurysm at age 52.

-In 1999 the Royal Canadian Mounted Police (RCMP) announced it was ending its investigation without laying criminal charges against anyone.
-Critics charged that the RCMP was underfunded and understaffed to handle complex criminal fraud cases, and also charged that Canadian laws in this area were inadequate.
-However, despite the dropping of criminal charges, civil class action suits against Bre-X directors, advising financial firms and Kilborn continued.
+In May 1999, the Royal Canadian Mounted Police (RCMP) ended its investigation without pressing criminal charges against anyone.
+Critics noted that the RCMP was underfunded and understaffed to handle complex criminal fraud cases, and that Canadian laws in this area were inadequate.

-In May 1999, the Ontario Securities Commission charged Felderhof with insider trading.
-No other member of Bre-X's board of directors or others associated with the Busang project were charged by the OSC.
-The OSC admitted that there was no evidence that Felderhof was either involved in the fraud or was aware of the fraud.
+In May 1999, the Ontario Securities Commission (OSC) charged Felderhof with insider trading and spreading false information, the only charges filed by the OSC.
+Felderholf sold C$84 million of Bre-X stock in 1996.
+However, there was no evidence that Felderhof was either involved in or aware of the fraud.
+The OSC argued that he should have been aware based on "red flags".
 The trial was suspended in April 2001 when the OSC tried to have presiding judge Justice Peter Hryn removed for alleged bias against the prosecution.
 This was denied by an independent judge, and on December 10, 2003, the appeal was also denied by a panel of judges.
 The trial resumed in 2005.
-Felderhof attended a number of the Court hearings as the six-year case made its way through the system.
-The basis of the OSC action as well as the civil class-action suits was the alleged existence of numerous and obvious "red flags", as detailed by Strathcona Minerals, which should have been recognized.

-Begun in 2001, the trial of Felderhof was concluded on July 31, 2007, with a not-guilty verdict of insider trading.
-Days after the verdict, the OSC also decided not to appeal the decision, a victory for Felderhof and his lawyer, Toronto-based Joseph Groia.
-A class-action lawsuit was discontinued by court order in early 2014; $3.5 million (CAN) damages were donated to charity and the University of Ottawa since funds were deemed too low to be meaningfully distributed among the large number of plaintiffs.
+On August 9, 2007, Felderholf, represented by Joseph Groia, received a not-guilty verdict on the charge of insider trading.